RBC Heritage: a hole-by-hole guide to Harbour Town Golf Links

 A view of the ornery green of Harbour Town's par-4 9th hole from the veranda of the clubhouse restaurant.

 Pete Dye never intended this hole to be drivable, but it is a rare example of a par 4 where the steady increase in hitting distance has brought new forms of intrigue to bear.
 The boomerang-shaped green is functionally impossible to hold from 330 yards downrange, especially since there's a trench bunker across the front of it.
-But that doesn't stop certain bombers from trying to fit their round ball somewhere around the angular surface, which sloughs off into the most diabolical bunker on the course, a tiny pot back-center.
+But that doesn't stop bombers from trying to swat a ball up around the V-shaped surface, which sloughs off into the most diabolical bunker on the course, a tiny pot back-center.
 Better to pick one's favorite wedge yardage and get a long iron or hybrid to there from the tee.
 Birdies are not uncommon here, but neither are frustrating bogeys and worse.

 Hole No. 10 - Par 4, 451 yards